 Dr. Miller approved the following concoction's safety for cats:

 ¼ cup of baking soda

 Mix all the ingredients and then apply this concoction to the cat's coat to treat the skunk spray smell.
 Let it sit and then wash thoroughly.
 It may take more than one application, but it will eventually do the trick.

-You may have seen a similar formula online on other sites but note that they usually recommend dishwashing detergent such as Dawn.
+You may have seen a similar formula online on other sites but note that they usually recommend dishwashing detergents such as Dawn.